-- Fortress of Klis is generally used for the City of Meereen.
+- Fortress of Klis is the City of Meereen.

-- Diocletian’s Palace cellars were used as underground passages in Meereen, Daenerys’ throne room, and the dragons’ prison.
+- Diocletian’s Palace cellars were used as underground passages in Meereen, Daenerys’ throne’s room, and the dragon’s prison.

-- Papalićeva Street is used during the Slave Rebellion.
+- Papalieva Street is the scene of the Slave Rebellion.

-- Kaštel Gomilica as it serves for some Braavos exterior scenes.
-It’s not quite in Split, but it’s less than 10 miles from the city.
+- Ka?tel Gomilica as it serves for some Braavos exterior scenes.
+It’s not quite in Split, but it?s less than 10 miles from the city.

 Other than Dubrovnik and Split, there are a few different areas that have featured in the show.
-They include the Perun Quarry, Mosor Mountain, Šibenik’s Cathedral of St. James, Trogir’s St. Dominic’s Monastery, and Baška Voda.
+They include the Perun Quarry, Mosor Mountain, Sibenik’s Cathedral of St. James, Trogir’s St. Dominic’s Monastery, and Baka Voda.